Saturday, September 24, 2011

 "And don't you sass me, neither, girl.
 You're fast approaching 18, you know.
 After that, my obligation to take care of you is over.
 If you think you're gonna stay here in my house, we'd best negotiate 'an arrangement'.
 You git my meaning?" he snickered.
 Dwayne just outright guffawed at that.
 Clearly, they had been talking.

 This was a new development that had Katie more than a little worried.
 She had hoped that she could finish her senior year before heading out on her own.
 As she turned the chicken, she looked at the girly-pin up calendar Glen had hung near the fridge.
 She had less than two months to make a plan.
 Her birthday was clearly marked on the "Important Dates" paper her mom had posted at the beginning of the year.
 Carla had told Katie that she could have a "real" party for her 18th birthday, although Katie didn't have any idea at all who she would have invited.

-She fixed herself a heaping plate, then she set the platter of chicken and the potato salad down in front of the men.
+After she set the platter of chicken and the potato salad down in front of the men, she fixed herself a heaping plate.
 She grabbed a soda and headed out the back door to the rickety lawn chair set out on an even more rickety porch.
-As the door slammed behind her, she heard Daddy-Glen mutter to Dwayne that "she may not be much to look at, but she sure can cook".
+As the door slammed behind her, she heard Daddy-Glen mutter to Dwayne, "she may not be much to look at, but she sure can cook."